 When it comes to feeding your baby, pediatricians and lactation consultants agree: breast is best.
 Breast milk gives your baby the most optimal mix of nutrients, proteins, fats, and antibodies to help him grow strong and healthy.
 There is even research that shows that breastfeeding decreases rates of breast cancer in women.
 So what is there not to love?

 Well, in between feedings, diaper changes, and the chaos of childrearing, many women worry about what breastfeeding does to their breasts.
 Those supple curves that were once the centerpiece of feminine mystique have evolved into a combination of baby restaurant, refrigerator, and bottle warmer.
 They are engorged then deflated.
 The nipples are raw.
 They are covered with stretch marks.

-Will they ever be the same again?
+Will my breasts ever be the same again?

 Unfortunately, the answer is no. Not completely, at least.
 Unless you are one of the genetically blessed among us, breastfeeding leads to some of the following physiologic consequences in women: